RequirementEngineering/ch-re-JD154075/SRS.md

 ##    1.2 Scope
 This software system will be a **local server** system for a **standalone machine** of the school's laboratory service administrator.
 This system will be designed to maximize the administrator’s productivity by providing tools to assist in automating the database registry review, which would otherwise have to be performed manually.
 By maximizing the administrator’s work efficiency and production, the system will meet the administrator’s needs while remaining easy to understand and use.
 The software will facilitate communication between faculty administrators and students via E-Mail.
 Preformatted reply forms are used in every stage of the database registry progress through the system to provide a uniform review process; the location of these forms is configurable via the application’s maintenance options.
 The system also contains a relational database containing a list of timesheets,faculty administrators, and students.

-In short words,the **SSSDR** or **Chocador Asistencia** ,will permit the school's laboratory service administrator to manage automated timesheets,where he can export corresponding reports related to that data.
+In short words,**Chocador Asistencia** will permit the school's laboratory service administrator to manage automated timesheets,where he can export corresponding reports related to that data.

 ##    1.3 Definitions, acronyms, and abbreviations
 Terms | Definition |
 --- | --- |
-*SSSRD* | `Students Social Service Database Registry` | *Laboratory Service Administrator* |  `The person that is in charge of the laboratory's management and it's social service program.` |
+*Laboratory Service Administrator* |  `The person that is in charge of the laboratory's management and it's social service program.` |
 *Students* | `Students that are conducting their social work.` |
 *Local Server* |  `Server that is running in a local or a mounted folder and whose document root is NOT the parent of the project root.` |